Whoop Band 5.0 for 2024 – Fact or Fantasy – What new features will the new strap have?

 - Pulse Oximeter: Supports blood oxygen calculations (SPO2) to offer new physiology insights

-- Skin Temperature Sensor: Temperature measurements are new metrics that can improve health/illness features, menstruation monitoring and sleep stage calculations.
+- Skin Temperature Sensor: Temperature measurements are new metrics that can improve health/illness features, as well as menstruation monitoring and sleep stage calculations.

 - IP68 & Waterproof to 10m